CVS Pharmacy: Online

+History

 1960s

 The name "CVS" was used for the first time in 1964.
 That year, they had 17 retail locations, and 40 stores five years later.

 In 1967, CVS began operation of its first stores with pharmacy departments, opening locations in Warwick and Cumberland, Rhode Island.
 CVS was acquired by the now-defunct Melville Corporation in 1969, boosting its growth.

 1970s

 By 1970, CVS operated 100 stores in New England and the Northeast.

 In early 1972, CVS introduced America's first refillable plastic bottle with its CVS private-label shampoo.
 Customers paid 79¢ for a bottle of CVS private-label shampoo and when they returned the empty bottle and cap, could buy another bottle of the same shampoo for 69¢ (a 10¢ saving).
 This practice created a cause-related repeat-purchase cycle, wherein the customer saved 10¢ as they bought another bottle of CVS shampoo and avoided using (and CVS producing) a new plastic bottle.
 Each initial PVC bottle, flip-top cap and label cost CVS 11.5¢, so the process paid for itself and reduced plastic bottle pollution.

 In 1972, CVS acquired 84 Clinton Drug and Discount Stores, which introduced CVS to Indiana and the Midwest.
 By 1974, CVS had 232 stores and sales of $100 million.
-In 1977, CVS acquired the 36-store New Jersey-based Mack Drug chain.
+In 1977, CVS acquired the 36-store New Jersey–based Mack Drug chain.